MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-install-gen2-app.md

 2. Select the **Premium Capacity Utilization And Metrics** app.

-3. when you see the message *You have to connect to your own data to view this report*, select **Connect**.
+3. When you see the message *You have to connect to your own data to view this report*, select **Connect**.

     :::image type="content" source="media\service-premium-install-gen2-app\app-setup-connect.png" alt-text="Screen capture of the Power BI premium utilization and metrics app's setup screen, showing the connect button.":::